YangRokChoi/YangRokChoi/README.md

 <br>

 ## Education
-- Ph.D in School of Civil, Environmental and Architectural Engineering, Korea University `2021 ~`
+- Ph.D program in School of Civil, Environmental and Architectural Engineering, Korea University `2021 ~`
 - M.S in School of Civil, Environmental and Architectural Engineering, Korea University `2018 ~ 2020`
 - B.S in School of Civil, Environmental and Architectural Engineering, Korea University `2012 ~ 2018`